 Afternoon: Hotel Check in after 3:00 PM.
 Rooms may be available earlier based upon demand, call hotel for request.
 Northern Arizona University Road Scholar program registration from 4:30 - 5:15 PM in the hotel meeting room.
 Meet your program coordinator and receive your program folder, name tag, the up to date schedule and other important information we will review during Orientation.
-Following registration, in the hotel meeting room, your coordinator will provide an in-depth program orientation, review the schedule and lead group introductions.
+Beginning at 5:30 PM in the hotel meeting room, your coordinator will provide an in-depth program orientation, review the schedule and lead group introductions.
 Come prepare for an adventurous week of learning and new friends!
 Please be aware that program activities and scheduled times could change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.

 Lunch: At a local restaurant, we will have a choice of entrees including soup, salads, pasta, burgers, and more, plus coffee, tea, soft drinks, lemonade, water; other beverages available for purchase.